outpaddling/desktop-installer/NetBSD/getting-started.md

 ## Installing smartos.org pkgsrc packages

-Packages for the latest pkgsrc tree available at [https://pkgsrc.smartos.org/install-on-netbsd/](https://pkgsrc.smartos.org/install-on-netbsd/).
+Packages for the latest pkgsrc tree on select NetBSD versions are available at [https://pkgsrc.smartos.org/install-on-netbsd/](https://pkgsrc.smartos.org/install-on-netbsd/).

 To use these packages, download and run the install script from smartos.org.